 IRS Releases UBIT Guidance for Nonprofit Employee Parking Costs

-Of the many provisions in the 2017 Tax Act, the taxation of transportation fringe benefits has the potential to affect the most nonprofit organizations.
+Of the many provisions in the 2017 Tax Act, the taxation of transportation fringe benefits has the potential to affect the most nonprofit organizations and state colleges and universities.
 New IRS guidance clarifies when an organization must include the cost of this common employee benefit in taxable income and when it can be excluded.

 While all employees can still exclude certain commuter benefits from taxable income, for-profit employers are no longer permitted to deduct the cost of providing those benefits.
 But nonprofits have a different rule.
 For those that were not deducting these costs from taxable income, the tax reform law requires that benefits incurred on or after January 1, 2018, must be reported as taxable income on Form 990-T.